FINANCIAL AID | Helping you BU

 of Baker students at the College of Arts and Sciences receive financial aid in the form of scholarships and grants—totaling thousands of dollars.

-Baker students receive participation awards for fine arts, athletics, and involvement in student-run media.
+of Baker students receive participation awards for fine arts, athletics, and involvement in student-run media.

-In 2015, $20 million in financial aid benefited Baker students, making their education more affordable.
+Last year, more than $24 million in financial aid benefited Baker students, making their education more affordable.

 To be awarded an academic scholarship, freshmen and new transfer students must be admitted to the College of Arts and Sciences or a School of Education undergraduate program.
 If you have not applied for admission, you may apply online.